No booking fees on the app

 Brighton to Audley End train travel guide

-Travelling by train from Brighton to Audley End is efficient and offers a scenic and comfortable experience.
-With frequent departures from Brighton, you can reach Audley End in just 2h 33m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Brighton to Audley End is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Brighton, you can arrive at Audley End in just 4h 52m, making it a quick and convenient option for travelling between these two places.

 Planning and booking